CH-Earth/CWARHM/5_model_input/SUMMA/1_topo/README.md

 # Topographic analysis

 ## Geospatial remapping
-Pre-processing steps have prepared maps of doamin-wide elevation, soil classes and vegetation types in `.tif` format.
+Pre-processing steps have prepared maps of domain-wide elevation, soil classes and vegetation types in `.tif` format.
 Here this data is mapped onto the Hydrologic Response Units SUMMA wil use.
 1. Script 1 maps the MERIT Hydro DEM to HRUs through a zonal mean, resulting in the mean elevation of each HRU.
 2. Script 2 maps the SOILGRIDS-derived USGS soil classes to HRUs through a zonal histogram, resulting in an occurrence count of each soil class in each HRU.
 3. Script 3 maps the MODIS IGBP vegetation types to HRUs through a zonal histogram, resulting in an occurrence count of each vegetation type in each HRU.

 These scripts result in new intersection files between the catchment and each of the three data sets.
 This information is needed to populate certain fields in SUMMA's attribute `.nc` file.